Have you been able to get a second chance checking account at First Merit Bank?

-Having your checking account directly into the negative and then not being able to pay it back is nothing a person should have to go through.
-Having stacking fees from Non Sufficient Funds fees, it can be hard to pay the cash back.
+Having your own checking account straight into the negative and then not being able to pay it back is nothing somebody should have to experience.
+Having increasing fees from NSF fees, it might be difficult to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank provides you with a new bank account like this, they already know you have had some problems in the past with other banks.
+Whenever a bank provides you with a new checking account similar to this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-You can obtain a second chance checking account, and sometimes the banks may simply take off a few abilities to help ensure your bank account does not get into the negative again.
-When you get a new start with a second chance checking account, make sure that you watch it very closely.
+You can aquire a second chance checking account, and sometimes the banks will simply take off a couple capabilities to help ensure your account doesn't go into the negative once again.
+Once you get a new start with a second chance checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you realize, the man or women finally cashed your check so you now have 4 fees that put your bank account in the negative.
-That could be 4 NSF service fees.
-So together with your second chance bank account, you'll want to be sure you keep an eagle eye on all expenditures.
-Not only will you create confidence with the new bank, but you will get better at taking care of your dollars.
+The next thing you know, the man or women ultimately cashed your check so you will have 4 fees that put your bank account in the negative.
+That could be 4 NSF fees.
+So together with your second chance bank account, you'll want to be sure you keep an eagle eye on all charges.
+You will not only develop faith along with your new bank, but you can get better at handling your dollars.